potory/Prompthing/README.md

 Prompthing is a flexible text generation library that provides a range of tools and features for creating dynamic and engaging text output from structured data sources.
 The library includes several key entities that are used to define and generate text, including **Category**, **Term**, **Template**, and **Wrapper**.

 ### Category
 A Category is a dataset that contains a collection of Term objects that can be used to generate dynamic text.
 A Category can be defined as a collection of words or phrases that have a common theme or are otherwise related.
-For example, you might define a Category called "animal" that contains terms such as "dog", "cat", "bird", and so on.
+For example, you might define a Category called `animal` that contains terms such as `dog`, `cat`, `bird`, and so on.

 ### Term
 A Term is the smallest unit in the library and represents a single word or phrase.
 A Term can include a text value and a weight value, which can be used to influence the likelihood of the Term being selected during text generation.
 The weight value can be any positive decimal, and higher values will increase the chances of the Term being selected.